top of page

 Mesh, 2023, Roger Williams University

 Six dancers.
-Each day we move, leaving or coming and moving around, between and through space, time, others, and our sleeves.
-This piece blends dynamism movement, physicality, and spatial patterns, to inspire these occurrences.
+Each day we move, leaving or coming and moving around, between and through space, time, and ourselves.
+This piece blends dynamic movement qualities, and spatial patterns, to inspire these occurrences.

 Video Link: https://www.youtube.com/watch?v=_x9IIiho7WA